OlegMar1/DevOps_online_Lviv_2020Q3Q4/m5/task5.5/readme.md

 ---

-0. I had a lot of troubles with this because i chose to use Virtual Machine from GCP.
+0. I had some troubles with this because i chose to use Virtual Machine from GCP.
 But the Google Compute Engine quota module is not in the kernel.
 So I tryed a lot of different  ways to solve this problem.
 And eventually I won.
 In the next image you can see one of many problems.

 ![11](screenshots/0.png)